 If you have green fingers, this solution should brighten up your garden while repelling the pest.
 Placing garlic and lavender plants around your home is considered a useful deterrent for mosquitoes.
 Plants such as marigold, catnip, rosemary, peppermint and ageratum also work well as a mosquito repellent.

 Trim the weeds in and around your garden:

 Mosquitoes spend their days lying low in grass and weeds, which provide them with the high level of humidity they need to avoid drying out.
-Make sure to keep your garden trimmed to give these annoying bugs fewer places in which to hide.
+Make sure to keep your garden trimmed to give these annoying bugs fewer places to hide.

 Be sure to remove stagnant water

 These remedies should help keep mosquitoes away without the use of harmful chemicals.
-Be sure to subscribe and comment on any other remedies that you may have tried, and that have worked for you.

 To keep up to date with pest control by subscribing to our blog.
 Or contact us today if you have a mosquito problem.